Zapier GDPR 2026 Germany — DPA, Article 28, SCCs and EU data transfers for German companies

 tools

-• High-risk workflows with employee monitoring, health data, or AI components require DPIA and possibly works council review.
+• High-risk workflows with employee monitoring, special-category data, or AI decision support require DPIA and usually broader governance before rollout.

 Direct answer

-Zapier can be used GDPR-compliantly in Germany.
-The conditions are:
+Zapier can be GDPR compliant in Germany.
+The usual conditions are:

 • Sign the Zapier DPA and verify it covers all seven Article 28(3) GDPR requirements.

-• Confirm the transfer basis (SCCs, DPF) and document a Transfer Impact Assessment for your data categories.
+• Confirm the transfer basis and keep a written Transfer Impact Assessment for the actual data categories in scope.

-• For employee-related, health, or high-volume customer data, evaluate DPIA and works council obligations before rollout.
+• For employee-related, health, legal-client, or high-volume customer data, evaluate DPIA and works council obligations before rollout.

-• For any Zapier AI Actions or AI integrations, assess EU AI Act deployer obligations.
+• For Zapier AI Actions or AI-connected workflows, assess EU AI Act deployer obligations separately.

 This page provides general legal information, not legal advice for a specific deployment.
 For related guidance, see AI customer service compliance, Zendesk, HubSpot, Make.com, and Notion AI.